seankross/seankross.github.io/_posts/2017-03-02-Mise-en-Abyme.md

 you can supply as the `popup` argument in `addMarkers()`.

-I showed this insanity to Brooke and Roger, and Brooke mentioned that it reminder her of the artistic concept of
+I showed this insanity to Brooke and Roger, and Brooke mentioned that it reminded her of the artistic concept of
 [mise en abyme](https://en.wikipedia.org/wiki/Mise_en_abyme) (literally: placed into abyss), which describes the experience of standing between two mirrors.
 The next logical question for the three of us was: what are the limits of using an `<iframe>` in a Leaflet popup?
 How deep does this rabbit hole go?
-I uploaded [my first map](https://seankross.neocities.org/map.html) and attempted to embed that site into yet another iframe:
+I uploaded [my first map](https://seankross.neocities.org/map.html) and attempted to embed that site into yet another popup:

 {% highlight r %}